westjack777/api-test--karate/README.md

 - Start demo app like this: `docker run -d -p 8900:8900 --name apiservice api_testing_service`
 - Swagger is available at http://127.0.0.1:8900/docs

-## Requirements
-- Please write automatic API tests for the resources exposed by the application (feel free to show us all your skills).
-- Use any one of the following languages: Java (maven, junit), JavaScript or Python
-- Provide documentation on how to run the tests
-- Provide documentation explaining your choices regarding test framework and implemented tests
-- Show reporting for your results

-## Nice to have
-- We are fans of BDD and Karate framework in Ryanair, use this if you can

 -----
 # How to run the API Tests
 The following section contains instructions on how the run the API Tests